-Since the passage of the BBA, CMS has been moving from a demographic based payment system to a risk adjusted payment system.
-MA organizations will be fully risk adjusted beginning in 2007.
+Since the passage of the BBA, CMS moved from a demographic based payment system to a risk adjusted payment system.
+MA organizations became fully at risk rate adjusted beginning in 2007.
 That means that 100% of the MA's capitation for each member will be based on his or her relative health status.

-Once the new payment methodology is fully implemented, ensuring complete and accurate data will be paramount to BCBSNC ability to maintain a competitive presence in the Medicare Advantage program.
+Once the new payment methodology was implemented, ensuring complete and accurate data is paramount to Blue Cross NC's ability to maintain a competitive presence in the Medicare Advantage program.

 The BBA mandates that MA plans collect and submit beneficiary level ICD-10 CM data to CMS.
 This data is used to determine the health status of each beneficiary.
 The capitation for each beneficiary is then adjusted to reflect the dollars needed to care for a beneficiary in a subsequent payment period.
-CMS performs data validation to verify that the diagnosis codes submitted by the Medicare Advantage organization are supported by the medical record documentation for an enrollee.
+CMS performs data validation to verify that the diagnosis codes submitted by the Medicare Advantage organization are supported by the medical record documentation for a member.
 Data discrepancies may affect risk-adjusted payment.
 The data validation process begins with the beneficiary records supplied by the physician to the MA organization.
 It is incumbent on physicians and their office staff to ensure that the documentation is complete and accurate in response to the validation request by the MA organization.
 MA organizations must attest to the completeness and accuracy of the data submitted for risk adjustment.

-BCBSNC is initiating a new program by which to validate this data.
+Blue Cross NC initiated a program to validate this data.
 The program may require on-site medical record review.
 In some cases, the validation can be handled via mail using questionnaires.
 Risk adjustment does not require a change in the way that claims are filed or reported.
 Any medical record request made for risk adjusted payment validation is allowed under HIPAA regulations.

-3.8 Health Insurance Portability and Accountability Act (HIPAA) privacy regulation fact sheet
+Health Insurance Portability and Accountability Act (HIPAA) privacy regulation fact sheet